habibulabedin/newshop/README.md

 ##I have also executed all the sql command for creating the database.
 I have also published the app in Azure web app.

+# How to run this app?
+-- just install nodejs to your machine.
+-- install the dependency expressjs thats it.
+# How to install with npm
+Run the command to the terminal
+-- npm install express